conradsnicta/armadillo-code/README.txt

   You can download it from http://www.cmake.org or (preferably) install it using your package manager.

-  On Linux-based systems, you can get CMake using yum, dnf, apt, aptitude, ...
+  On Linux-based systems, you can get CMake using dnf, yum, apt, aptitude, ...

   On macOS systems, you can get CMake through MacPorts or Homebrew.

 * Step 3:
-  Ensure LAPACK and BLAS are installed on your system.
+  Ensure LAPACK and BLAS (or preferably OpenBLAS) are installed on your system.
   On macOS this is not necessary.

   For better performance, we recommend installing the OpenBLAS library.